Mahdiqoo/Professional-Python-IDE/README.md

 Search in Structure: Filter the code tree in real-time to find symbols faster.

 Block Highlighting: Click any item in the tree to highlight its entire code block.

+Block Replacement: Select a class or def in the left side and right click and click on replace to replace selected block with everything you want.

 💻 Advanced Code Editor